robwierzbowski/modern-js/eslint-config/readme.md

 There are lots of good DOM manip rules but I'm gonna assume we're mostly working with a JSX framework and keep those rules to the minimum.

-In order to keep the static analysis performant, may want to mark some slower rules with a "CLI only" process env var.
-Then we can run a full suite pre commit, and a fast suite in editor. https://javascript.plainenglish.io/how-to-benchmark-eslint-rules-e262b7690708
+In order to keep the static analysis performant, may want to move some rules under a "CLI only" flag.
+Then we can run a fast suite in editor, and a more full featured set before commit or push. https://javascript.plainenglish.io/how-to-benchmark-eslint-rules-e262b7690708

 Other plugins that might be interesting: